 PV solar cells generate DC or direct current voltage.
 Homes use alternating current or AC voltage.
 You need to use an inverter to convert the voltage to usable energy.
 An inverter does just what the name says: it inverts the wave, changing flat DC voltage to alternating voltage.

-There is a wide range of inverters, including tiny ones you may have used that plug into your car cigarette lighter and convert the DC voltage from the battery to usable AC voltage for your computer.
-Obviously for a house inverter you need one more substantial.
+There is a wide range of inverters, including small 300-watt inverters you may have used that plug into your car cigarette lighter and convert the DC voltage from the battery to usable AC voltage for your computer.
+Obviously for a house inverter you need one more substantial, like a 3000-watt modified sine wave inverter.

 You also need to be careful how closely the inverter mimics standard AC voltage.
 Some appliances like bread machines won’t work unless the sine wave is very consistent.
 Good quality inverters will transform your solar-panel generated DC power into usable house power without a hitch.
 You can carry on your regular lifestyle with virtually no changes.